TeodorPoncu/makeup-stylisation-gans/index.md

 # Project description

+![image](https://github.com/TeodorPoncu/makeup-stylisation-gans/blob/gh-pages/LSDGAN.png)

-This project aims at delving in the subject of mutating local features in images by using Generative-Adversarial Methods.
+This project aims at delving in the subject of morphing local features in images by using Generative-Adversarial Methods.
 It's main objective is that of building on the top of existing CycleGAN based methods.

-![image](https://github.com/TeodorPoncu/makeup-stylisation-gans/blob/gh-pages/LSDGAN.png)
+Given a pair of source-refference images, from a set of selected features from the refference image a style is extracted and applied on the corresponding features from the source image.
+We aim at finding alternatives to refference images by using labels or higher order features that do not directly correlate to the source images.
+Such generative models require designing both architectures and specific training algorithms in order to jointly optimise some import classic computer vision tasks:

+1. Feature Localisation
+2. Style Transfer
+3. Generative Image Modelling

 You can use the [editor on GitHub](https://github.com/TeodorPoncu/makeup-stylisation-gans/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.